Rayna Vallandingham: Cobra Kai

-In 2024, Vallandingham starred in her first television show on Netflix's martial arts series, Cobra Kai.
-She plays a supporting antagonist in the final season, portraying Zara Malik, a cocky, high-maintenance, social media influencer, and skilled martial artist, as a co-captain under the dojo Iron Dragons, starring besides Lewis Tan as Sensei Wolf and Patrick Luwis as Axel Kovačević.
-Malik was introduced during the Sekai Taikai tournament as the defending champions and as an undefeated rival team.
-In the third part of Season 6's Cobra Kai, Vallandingham took on her role as Zara Malik again, where she took her first defeat in competitive action against Tory Nichols, portrayed by Peyton List, in the Sekai Taikai girls finals.
+In 2024, Vallandingham made her television debut in Netflix's martial arts series Cobra Kai.
+She plays a supporting antagonist in the final season, portraying Zara Malik, a social media influencer and skilled martial artist who serves as co-captain of the Iron Dragons dojo, appearing alongside Lewis Tan as Sensei Wolf and Patrick Luwis as Axel Kovačević.
+The Iron Dragons were introduced during the Sekai Taikai tournament as the defending champions and an undefeated rival team.
+In Part 3 of Season 6, Vallandingham reprised her role as Zara Malik, with the character suffering her first defeat—against Tory Nichols, portrayed by Peyton List—in the Sekai Taikai girls' finals.